rachelkd/pawmodoro/README.md

 3. **Cat Care**
    - Feed your cat with earned rewards
-   - Interact with your cat during breaks
+   - Interact with your cat
    - Monitor happiness and hunger levels

 ## 🤝 Contributing